Let’s take a look at the two healthcare apps we built:

 Skeuomorphism is when a digital UI tries to mimic real-life objects.
 Imagine a pill reminder app featuring a pill bottle with vanishing pills as the patient marks another intake.

-This approach doesn’t always attest high mobile design quality because Apple long ago trumped skeuomorphic iOS and even fired Scott Forstall (their ex-head of mobile software), who was a staunch advocate of skeuomorphism.
+This approach doesn’t always attest to high mobile design quality because Apple long ago trumped skeuomorphic iOS and even fired Scott Forstall (their ex-head of mobile software), who was a staunch advocate of skeuomorphism.

 Suggestions: